Rooftop Debris: Why It’s A Danger And What You Can Do About It

 Removing debris is critical for keeping a safe environment at your facility and preventing costly damages or injuries from occurring.
 However, the process of debris removal is dangerous in itself.
 So, what are some ways you can mitigate build-up to keep people safe, your facility undamaged, and those major costs from racking up?

 As Always, Safety First

 Whenever possible, stay away from the hazards on your rooftop.
 You need to stay back by 15 feet or more from any unprotected roof edge, skylight, or access point.
-If you have to get closer, wear the appropriate PPE, or have fall protection systems in place before attempting to access the area.
+If you have to get closer, wear the appropriate PPE, and have a fall protection system, such as a lifeline system or safety railing, in place before attempting to access the area.
 Furthermore, don’t just clear your roof and call it a day.
 Make sure any debris that reaches the ground gets cleaned up so anyone down below won’t step on nails, trip over obstacles, or slip on wet leaves and trash.
 Safety is vital everywhere at your facility so that no one gets injured.